Complete the form, start trading on our simulator, and if you have what it takes we will fund your account.

 A limit order will execute a buy or sell order of the security only when the specified price (or better) is available.

-On a funded real-money account, in the event it has drawn down 4% from the starting account balance (or starting account balance as of the last payment distribution) or incurred a 2% daily loss, the internal risk system will cease access to the funded real-money account and will return the trader to the beginning of Stage 1.
+On a funded real-money account, in the event it has drawn down 4% from the starting account balance (or starting account balance as of the last payment distribution), the internal risk system will cease access to the account and will return the trader to the beginning of Stage 1.

 Yes, there is the same list of instruments available for trading throughout all parts of the program.